TLCFEM/suanPan-manual/docs/Library/Integrator/Explicit/Tchamwa.md

 ## Remarks

-If the model is linear elastic, it is possible to indicate using
+If the model is linear, it is possible to indicate using

 ```text
 set linear_system true